We have information you must know before you buy the Element.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The 2005 Honda Element comes with the same 2.4-liter four-cylinder engine used in the Accord.
+The Honda Element comes with the same 2.4-liter four-cylinder engine used in the Accord.
 It's as sweet as any Honda engine, which means it revs freely and has good low-end torque.
+Honda has revised its horsepower numbers for the 2006 Element in response to a new Society of Automotive Engineers (SAE) testing standard that's affecting all manufacturers.
+The Element's engine is now rated at 156 horsepower, less than last year's model, but that's only a number.
+The performance has not changed, just the way it's measured.

-As long as you shift gears at a respectable rpm the engine provides plenty of power with the manual transmission.
-And you'll want the manual transmission for its delightful shifter, mounted up in the dashboard, like in some of the latest rally cars.
-We didn't find the automatic transmission to be as much fun as the manual.
+The engine provides plenty of power with the manual transmission.
+The manual transmission features a delightful shifter mounted up in the dashboard like in some of the latest rally cars.

 Element is a front-wheel-drive vehicle so there is a touch of torque steer, that tugging of the steering wheel under hard acceleration, but it isn't a concern.
 A bigger issue was wheelspin in the wet.
 Step on the gas, and it's easy to spin the front wheels on front-wheel-drive models, particularly in the rain.
-All-wheel drive cures this.
+Honda's Real Time 4-Wheel Drive cures this, so we recommend getting one of the 4WD models.
+The 4WD also gives the Element good winter weather capability.

 The ride quality is bouncy.
 From an engineering standpoint, the Honda Element is basically a re-bodied CR-V; and the CR-V is built on the same platform as the Honda Civic.
 The Element has a slightly wider track than the CR-V, which helps it handle curves better than we expected of such a tall vehicle.
-Speaking of tall, the ground clearance and ride height are sufficient for primitive roads, but the Element is not an off-road vehicle by any stretch of the imagination.
-Nor is it supposed to be.
+The Element is not an off-road vehicle, but its ground clearance and ride height are sufficient for primitive roads.

 The Honda Element is a compelling option for drivers who want a genuine utility vehicle that behaves like a car.
 Its versatile interior makes the Element quite handy in certain situations, with its easy access and flat floor that's easy to clean.
-Looks are part of the attraction here.
-You'll either like the Element or hate it.
-We liked it and found it appeals to people of all ages.
+We find its distinctive styling appealing.